jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

         [jej@ayukawa lib]#cd /usr/local/tk8.4/lib
         [jej@ayukawa lib]#ln -s libtk.8.4.so libtk.so.0

-Next, run make.
+Next, run *make*.
 The output will be stored in the linuxwacom package's src/wacomxi and src/wacomxi/.libs directories.
-They will be installed by running make install (you need to switch to superuser to run this command).
+They will be installed by running *make install* (you need to switch to superuser to run this command).

 ### Building wacom\_drv.o from Scratch